Our Judges - 2023

 Bill is a former Kentucky State Champion, US Grand National Young Adult Champion, Alabama State Champion and Tennessee Valley Fiddle Champion.
 Although busy with his family, Bill very much enjoys, competing, judging and playing guitar for other fiddlers whenever he can.

 Kerry Varble has been playing the fiddle for more than 30 years.
 She is the 2022 Southeastern Regional Fiddle Champion and recipient of the 2022 Bud Meredith Showmanship award at the Twin Lakes National Fiddler Championship in Leitchfield, KY.
 She is a two-time Ohio State Fiddle champion, and in addition to top finishes in contests from Ohio to Texas, she is a three-time Indiana State Gambler's Draw champion, and four-time Grand Master Fiddler Championship finalist.

 She holds a bachelor’s degree in violin and master’s degrees in reading and special education.
 She currently teaches seventh grade language arts at Alliance Middle School in Alliance, Ohio.
 Her innovative approach to integrating music and language arts has been reported in local newspapers, as well as featured on the Youngstown NBC television affiliate, WFMJ.

-In addition to playing the fiddle, Kerry is an avid equestrian specializing in retraining thoroughbred ex-racehorses for the sport of eventing.
-She has competed with her young horses at the Retired Racehorse Project Thoroughbred Makeover at the Kentucky Horse Park in Lexington and many others events.
+In addition to playing the fiddle, Kerry is an avid equestrian specializing in retraining thoroughbred ex-racehorses for the sport of eventing and competes her horses at nationally recognized events.
+In her spare time, she runs half and full marathons around the state of Ohio.